Degrees of glory: History

 In April 1830, the Church of Christ was organized by Smith in upstate New York.
 By October of that year, the church had grown to between seventy and eighty disciples.
 That fall missionaries were sent west to convert the Native Americans in Missouri.
 They passed through Kirtland, Ohio, where they encountered widespread success among the congregations of Sidney Rigdon, adding hundreds of additional converts.
 Many of these members, including Rigdon, had formerly been members of the Disciples of Christ led by Alexander Campbell.

 The doctrine of the new Church of Christ had not been completely developed or understood yet in Kirtland, especially with Joseph Smith in New York and missionaries having moved on to Missouri.
 As such, many early Kirtland converts retained Disciple of Christ doctrines and practices.
-Regarding the afterlife, Alexander Campbell published in 1828 a vision he had received of "three kingdoms" where he wrote, "While musing upon the three kingdoms, I fancied myself in the kingdom of glory after the final judgment."
+Regarding the afterlife, Alexander Campbell published in 1828 a vision he had received of "three kingdoms" where he wrote: "While musing upon the three kingdoms, I fancied myself in the kingdom of glory after the final judgment."
 He went on to explain that heaven was divided into "the Kingdom of Law, the Kingdom of Favor, and the Kingdom of Glory" where the deceased would enter based on levels of faith, works, and Abrahamic lineage.
 Disciples of Christ also believed that most people would be numbered among the sinners sent to a "lake of fire and brimstone" outside of heaven.

 In 1831, Smith and the Latter Day Saints in upstate New York migrated to what had become the center of church membership in Kirtland.
-Smith and Rigdon studied and prayed intensively together, and after comparing the Book of Mormon, the Bible, and Smith's earlier revelations, they concluded that "God rewarded everyone according to the deeds done in the body" and "the term 'Heaven,' as intended for the Saints' eternal home must include more kingdoms than one."
+Smith and Rigdon studied and prayed intensively together, and after comparing the Book of Mormon, the Bible, and Smith's earlier revelations, they concluded that "God rewarded everyone according to the deeds done in the body" and "the term 'Heaven,' as intended for the Saints' eternal home must include more kingdoms than one".

 The Vision

-On February 16, 1832, while working on translation of the New Testament passage in the upstairs bedroom of the John Johnson home, Smith and Rigdon received what was known to early Latter Day Saints as "the Vision."
+On February 16, 1832, while working on translation of the New Testament passage in the upstairs bedroom of the John Johnson home, Smith and Rigdon received what was known to early Latter Day Saints as "the Vision".
 It detailed a heaven divided into three degrees of glory (the celestial, terrestrial, and telestial kingdoms), where resurrected beings would go after the final judgement.

 Assignment to a particular kingdom in the resurrection is contingent upon the desires and actions exhibited during mortal and post-mortal life.
 Critically different from Disciple of Christ beliefs was that in Latter Day Saint theology, virtually all would be saved.
 The first misunderstanding that came from the vision, and persists in the church to this day, is that sinners would also be saved in heaven, a distinction that caused some to apostatize from the young church.
-The LDS Church teaches that these different kingdoms are what Jesus was referring to when he said "[i]n my Father's house are many mansions".; and that 1 Corinthians speaks of these three degrees of glory, comparing them with the glory of the sun, moon, and stars.
+The LDS Church teaches that these different kingdoms are what Jesus was referring to when he said "in my Father's house are many mansions".; and that 1 Corinthians speaks of these three degrees of glory, comparing them with the glory of the sun, moon, and stars.